 Mr. Barry has more than 20 years of experience in investment banking and the healthcare industry.
-He joined EW Healthcare Partners (formerly Essex Woodlands) as Principal in the New York office in 2006, was promoted to Partner in 2008, and was promoted to Managing Director in 2012.
-Prior to that, he served as the Global Head of Pharma M&A and Collaborations at Novartis Pharma AG and was responsible for global acquisitions, equity investments and corporate partnerships across all therapeutic areas.
-He joined Novartis in 2002 and held positions in the business development and licensing and mergers & acquisitions groups.
-Before joining Novartis, Mr. Barry was a director for Century Capital Associates LLC, a boutique healthcare investment bank and consulting firm, where he focused on mergers & acquisitions, strategic partnering and financing transactions.
-Previously, he held positions at KPMG LLP in their healthcare corporate finance and assurance services groups.
+He joined EW Healthcare Partners (formerly Essex Woodlands) as principal in the New York office in 2006 and was quickly promoted to partner in 2008, then to managing director in 2012.
+Before that, Mr. Barry served as the global head of pharmaceutical M&A and collaborations at Novartis Pharma AG and was responsible for global acquisitions, equity investments, and corporate partnerships across all therapeutic areas.
+He joined Novartis in 2002 and held positions in the business development and licensing and mergers and acquisitions groups.
+Before joining Novartis, Mr. Barry was a director for Century Capital Associates LLC, a boutique healthcare investment bank and consulting firm, focusing on mergers and acquisitions, strategic partnering and financing transactions.
+He also has held positions at KPMG LLP in their healthcare corporate finance and assurance services groups.

-Mr. Barry previously served on the board of directors of Orthovita, Inc. (NASDAQ: VITA), which was acquired by Stryker Corporation, and Victory Pharma, Inc., which was acquired by Shionogi, Inc., and Velcera, which was acquired by Perrigo Company.
-He is currently on the board of directors for Breg/United Orthopedic Group and Encore Dermatology.
-He holds a B.A. from Wesleyan University and an M.B.A. from New York University.
+Mr. Barry previously served on the Board of Directors of Orthovita, Inc. (NASDAQ: VITA) acquired by Stryker Corporation; Victory Pharma, Inc., acquired by Shionogi, Inc., and Velcera, acquired by Perrigo Company.
+He is currently on the Board of Directors for Breg/United Orthopedic Group and Encore Dermatology.
+He holds a Bachelor of Arts from Wesleyan University and an MBA from New York University.

 Jeff Clark, MBA

 Mr. Clark is a managing general partner at The Aurora Funds, a venture capital firm he co-founded in 1994.
 Working primarily with Aurora's life sciences portfolio, he leads Aurora's healthcare team to identify new investment opportunities and support approximately 30 healthcare portfolio companies.
-He currently serves as a director of Cardioxyl Pharmaceuticals, Hyperbranch Medical Technology, Regado Biosciences and Neotropix, Inc. Prior to forming Aurora, Mr. Clark spent 13 years working in development and external affairs for Duke University (including Duke Comprehensive Cancer Center, Duke Medical Center and the School of Engineering).
-He serves on the board of overseers of the Duke Comprehensive Cancer Center and board of advisors of the Center for Entrepreneurship and Innovation at the Duke University Fuqua School of Business.
-Mr. Clark also supports the entrepreneurial efforts of the greater RTP community by having served as chairman of North Carolina's Council for Entrepreneurial Development (CED) and co-founding the North Carolina Initiative for Innovation and Entrepreneurship (NCIIE).
-He holds a B.S. in mechanical engineering and M.B.A. from Duke University.
+He currently serves as a director of Cardioxyl Pharmaceuticals, Hyperbranch Medical Technology, Regado Biosciences and Neotropix, Inc. Before forming Aurora, Mr. Clark spent 13 years working in development and external affairs for Duke University (including Duke Comprehensive Cancer Center, Duke Medical Center and the School of Engineering).
+He serves on the Board of Overseers of the Duke Comprehensive Cancer Center and Board of Advisors of the Center for Entrepreneurship and Innovation at the Duke University Fuqua School of Business.
+Mr. Clark also supports the entrepreneurial efforts of the greater RTP community by having served as chairman of North Carolina's Council for Entrepreneurial Development (CED) and as a co-founder of North Carolina Initiative for Innovation and Entrepreneurship (NCIIE).
+He holds a Bachelor of Science in mechanical engineering and an MBA from Duke University.

 Rudy Howard, CPA

-Mr. Howard is the Chief Financial Officer of vTv Therapeutics, a publicly held, clinical-stage pharmaceutical company.
-Prior to joining vTv, he was CFO at SciQuest, Inc., an international spend-management software company.
-He has also served as CFO for a number of other public and private multi-national companies in the life sciences and software industries, including MDS Pharma Services and Pharmaceutical Product Development (PPD).
+Mr. Howard is the chief financial officer of vTv Therapeutics, a publicly held, clinical-stage pharmaceutical company.
+Before joining vTv, he was CFO at SciQuest, Inc., an international spend-management software company.
+Mr. Howard has also served as CFO for several other public and private multi-national companies in the life sciences and software industries, including MDS Pharma Services and Pharmaceutical Product Development (PPD).
 Mr. Howard spent the first half of his career in public accounting, where he became an assurance partner with PricewaterhouseCoopers.
 He served clients in the pharmaceutical, biotechnology, high technology and financial services industries.
-Among his areas of expertise were public company disclosure compliance, including guiding a number of clients through the IPO process, and merger and acquisition consulting.
-Mr. Howard is a certified public accountant and received his B.A. in accounting from North Carolina State University.
+Among his areas of expertise were public company disclosure compliance, including guiding numerous clients through the IPO process, and merger and acquisition consulting.
+Mr. Howard is a certified public accountant and received his Bachelor of Arts in accounting from North Carolina State University.

 John Oxaal, MBA

-Mr. Oxaal is a general partner at Sevin Rosen Funds, where he focuses in the areas of imaging, computing, photonics, RF communications, and semiconductors.
+Mr. Oxaal is a general partner at Sevin Rosen Funds, where he focuses on the areas of imaging, computing, photonics, RF communications, and semiconductors.
 Before joining Sevin Rosen Funds in 1999, he co-founded and was CEO of Volumetrics Medical Imaging, Inc., a developer of three-dimensional ultrasound technology, and was on the founding team of the digital signal processing division of Analog Devices, Inc. Mr. Oxaal holds several patents in the field of real-time volumetric ultrasound imaging.
-In addition to continuing as the chairman of Volumetrics' board, he serves on the boards of Airwavz Solutions, Inc., Ethertronics, Inc., Luxtera, Inc., and Scintera Networks, Inc. He holds a B.S. in biomedical engineering from Duke University and an M.B.A. from the University of Chicago.
-Mr. Oxaal is on the board of visitors at the Duke University Pratt School of Engineering and the Polsky Center for Entrepreneurship at the University of Chicago.
+In addition to continuing as the chairman of the Volumetrics Board, he serves on the boards of Airwavz Solutions, Inc., Ethertronics, Inc., Luxtera, Inc., and Scintera Networks, Inc. He holds a Bachelor of Science in biomedical engineering from Duke University and an MBA from the University of Chicago.
+Mr. Oxaal is on the Board of Visitors at the Duke University Pratt School of Engineering and the Polsky Center for Entrepreneurship at the University of Chicago.

 David Pierson, MBA

 Mr. Pierson is managing director for Syngenta Ventures, the corporate venture capital unit of Syngenta AG.
 Syngenta makes venture investments in companies with a broad range of technologies applicable to agriculture.
 Before joining Syngenta in 2012, he was a partner at Intersouth Partners, a life science and technology venture capital firm with $800 million in capital under management.
-Prior to that, Mr. Pierson held numerous senior management positions in marketing, sales and new product commercialization at Johnson & Johnson, Pharmacia (now Pfizer) and NPS Pharmaceuticals.
+Before that, Mr. Pierson held numerous senior management positions in marketing, sales, and new product commercialization at Johnson & Johnson, Pharmacia (now Pfizer) and NPS Pharmaceuticals.
 He has served as a director or observer for 16 venture-backed companies including Novamin Technologies (acquired by GSK), Athenix Biosciences (acquired by Bayer Crop Science), Proteon Therapeutics (Nasdaq PRTO), and Argos Therapeutics (Nasdaq ARGS).
-He holds a B.S. in engineering with a concentration in international relations from the United States Military Academy at West Point and an M.B.A. from the Fuqua School of Business at Duke University.
+He holds a Bachelor of Science in engineering with a concentration in international relations from the United States Military Academy at West Point and an MBA from the Fuqua School of Business at Duke University.
 Following graduation from West Point, he served as an officer in the 82nd Airborne Division, Ft.
-Bragg, NC, and with the 2nd Infantry Division deployed along the demilitarized zone in the Republic of Korea.
+Bragg, N.C., and with the 2nd Infantry Division deployed along the demilitarized zone in the Republic of Korea.